The Ghost Detective

 The Ghost Detective (Korean: 오늘의 탐정) is a 2018 South Korean television series starring Choi Daniel, Park Eun-bin and Lee Ji-ah.
-It aired on KBS2's Wednesdays and Thursdays at 22:00 (KST) time slot from September 5 to October 31, 2018.
+It aired on KBS2 from September 5 to October 31, 2018, every Wednesday and Thursday at 22:00 (KST).

 Synopsis

 Detective Lee Da-il (Choi Daniel), who catches ghosts, tries to solve the case of his assistant, Jung Yeo-wool's (Park Eun-bin) younger sibling's bizarre death.
 He runs into a mysterious woman in red called Sunwoo Hye (Lee Ji-ah) who appears at every crime scene.